 In the first of many unexpected twists, “The Endless” actually casts its writer-director duo in the two lead roles, as Moorhead and Benson play a pair of brothers with their own first names.
 The lone escapees of what they believe to be a “UFO death cult,” Aaron and Justin have spent a decade in the real world trying to move on with their lives when a package containing a video-taped message from a young lady in the group.

 As far as Justin and the rest of society is concerned, the siblings were lucky: They got out before things got weird.
 But Aaron fears otherwise.
-He thinks they may have missed out, since the mysterious tape seems to confirm that “the Ascension” — that big, exclusive event the cult was waiting for — appears to have happened without them.
+He thinks they may have missed out, since the mysterious tape seems to confirm that “the Ascension” — that big, exclusive event the cult was waiting for — might have happened without them.
 With virtually nothing else going on in their lives, Aaron insists that they go back, if only for a day, to see what has happened to the quasi-family they left behind.

 Returning to an obscure campsite somewhere in the California desert (actually, south of Los Angeles — and beyond the boob-shaped nuclear reactors at San Onofre), the brothers find the cult operating more or less as they left it.
 No one appears to have aged, and as far as they can tell, the Ascension hasn’t happened.
 The woman who sent them the tape (Callie Hernandez) claims to have no idea what they’re talking about, and the cult leader (Tate Ellington) seems far less menacing than they remember him.
 And yet, something is definitely off.